ramosjm/group_project_javascript_numbers_game/README.md

 # group_project_javascript_numbers_game

 Welcome to the JS Numbers game.

+Group Project done in 1 week as part of a group of 3.

+The brief was to create a game.
+We chose a concept of a game where we are able to guess a user's chosen number from a range.

 In order to run this you will require npm to install all dependecies.
 All dependencies can be found in the package.json.